The Red Army Is the Strongest: History

 The immediate context of the song is the final Crimean offensive in the Russian Civil War by Pyotr Wrangel's troops in July 1920.
 The second verse refers to the call to a final effort in the Crimea published by the Revolutionary Military Council in Pravda on 10 July.

 While the song has a separate refrain, the verses repeat the claim that "The Red Army is stronger than all", which came to be the song's conventional title.

 The first verse of the song reads as follows:

 "Black Baron" was a nickname of Wrangel's, from his alleged penchant for wearing (and dressing some of his elite units in) black uniforms.

-Wrangel's offensive was indeed halted by the Red Army, and Wrangel and his troops were forced to retreat to Crimea in November 1920, pursued by both Red and Black Army cavalry and infantry.
+Wrangel's offensive was indeed halted by the Red Army, and Wrangel and his troops were forced to retreat to Crimea in November 1920, pursued by both Red and Nestor Makhno's Revolutionary Insurgent army cavalry and infantry.
 Wrangel and the remains of his army were evacuated from Crimea to Constantinople on 14 November 1920.

 The song's melody is possibly inspired by Eastern European Jewish folk-music, as one passage is also heard in the Yiddish song "Dus Zekele mit Koilen" ('The Little Coal Sack'), whose opening bars possibly also inspire those of the Italian protest song "Bella Ciao".